 - the impugned order fails to appreciate or recognise the irreparable loss and injury that it may cause the aggrieved party.

-Options away from court Are there other dispute resolution options open to parties that believe their patents to be infringed outside the courts?
-Yes, other dispute resolution options are open to parties that believe their patents to be infringed outside the courts – for example, negotiations and settlement by way of licensing, a consent agreement or discontinuation of use.
+Yes, other out of court dispute resolution options are available to parties that believe their patents have been infringed – for example, negotiations and settlement by way of licensing, a consent agreement or discontinuation of use.